Devonta Smith Player Prop Bets for NFL Week 9 | Philadelphia vs. Los Angeles 11/7/2021

 Matchup vs. Los Angeles

-- The Chargers have the NFL's fifth-ranked pass defense this season, allowing 216.7 yards per game through the air.
+- The 216.7 passing yards the Chargers give up per game makes them the NFL's fifth-ranked pass defense this season.

-- The Chargers have conceded nine passing TDs this season (1.3 per game), ranking them second among NFL defenses.
+- The Chargers' defense is second in the league, allowing 1.3 passing touchdowns per game.

 Recent Performances

-- In last week's matchup with the Lions, Smith reeled in one pass for 15 yards (15 yards per reception) while being targeted three times.
+- In last week's matchup with the Lions, Smith reeled in one pass for 15 yards (15 yards per catch) while being targeted three times.

-- During his last three games, Smith has eight receptions (16 targets) for 107 yards, averaging 35.7 yards per game.
+- Over his last three games, Smith has eight receptions (16 targets) for 107 yards, averaging 35.7 yards per game.

 Smith's Philadelphia Teammates